ZeinabHassani/SolarFlarePredition/README.md

 # Overview
 The project includes the following:

-   1. Preprocessing: Smoothing,  and Normalization.
+   1. Preprocessing: Smoothing, Normalization, and Regularization.

    2. Resampling: Oversampling Sliding Window

    3. Prediction Solar flare: The six models trained for solar flare prediction, each differing in time series format (irregular vs. regular), resampling techniques, and LSTM architecture (LSTM vs. DLSTM).
 The models utilize a sliding window approach on flare time series and include: